DIDSR/calzone/paper/paper.md

 $$
 where $\eta$ is the prevalence of the testing data, $\eta'$ is the prevalence of the training data, and $p$ is the predicted probability [@weijie_prevalence_adjustment;@prevalence_shift;@gu_likelihod_ratio].
 We search for the optimal $\eta'$ that minimizes the cross-entropy loss.

+## Multiclass extension
+`calzone` also provides multiclass extension to calculate the metrics for multiclass classification.
+The user can specify the class to calculate the metrics using a 1-vs-rest approach and test the calibration of each class.
+Alternatively, the user can transform the data and make problem become a top-class calibration problem.
+The top-class calibration has a similar format to binary classification, but the class 0 probability is defined as 1 minus the probability of the class with the highest probability, and the class 1 probability is defined as the probability of the class with the highest probability.
+The labels are transformed into whether the predicted class equals the true class, 0 if not and 1 if yes.
+Notice that the interpretation of some metrics may change in the top-class transformation.

 ## Command line interface
 `calzone` also provides a command line interface to calculate the metrics.
 The user can visualize the calibration curve, calculate the metrics and their confidence intervals using the command line interface.
 To use the command line interface, the user can run `python cal_metrics.py -h` to see the help message.